Norton 360 Antivirus Review 2026: Is It Actually Worth It?

 Bottom Line

-Norton is my absolute favorite internet security suite on the market today.
+Norton is my favorite internet security suite on the market today.
 It includes one of the best anti-malware engines and a huge variety of internet security tools.
-Norton has excellent web protections, dark web monitoring, and parental controls, it provides really good security apps for both Android and iOS, and US users can also get access to LifeLock’s powerful identity theft protections, which include up to $1M in legal aid and financial reimbursement.
-Starting at just $54.99 / year*, Norton provides good value for both individuals and families, and you can try it out risk-free with a 60-day money-back guarantee.
+Norton has excellent web protections, dark web monitoring, and parental controls.
+It provides excellent security apps for both Android and iOS, and US users can also get access to LifeLock’s powerful identity theft protections, which include up to $3M in legal aid and financial reimbursement.
+Starting at just $29.99 / year*, Norton provides good value for both individuals and families, and you can try it out risk-free with a 60-day money-back guarantee.

 Learn more